bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 ### 2 Cost Traits

 #### Folding
 This weapon counts as two separate sizes.
 When stored, it is considered the smaller size.
 As an action, you may change which size it counts as, or at the end of any attack action you can change the size.
+Aside from Folding the weapon can count as having seperate traits in each form.

 #### Overweight
 This weapon has -1 to skill tests made with it and does +3 damage.